pintux98/CMIV/README.md

 For BungeeCord please use this instead [HERE](https://www.zrips.net/cmib/)

-For bugs please contact me on discord (pintux)
+For bugs please open an issue [HERE](https://github.com/pintux98/CMIV/issues)